 Who heads the Texas Shrimp Association (TSA)?

 Mrs. Hance is a graduate of Texas Tech University in Lubbock, Texas with a Bachelor of Science Degree in Agricultural Economics and Finance.
-Under her leadership the industry remains sustainable, environmental friendly, and provides a superior seafood product.
+Under her leadership, the industry remains sustainable, environmentally friendly, and provides a superior seafood product.

 The Texas Shrimp Association is a non-profit 501-C6 organization.